A person descaling a humidifier with white vinegar and a soft brush on a kitchen counter

 The fix is straightforward, and most of it comes down to white vinegar, a soft brush, and the right sequence.

-This guide covers the full process: descaling ultrasonic and evaporative models separately, disinfecting after the mineral deposits are gone, and building a maintenance cadence that keeps the next cleaning session shorter than the last.
+• Building a maintenance cadence that keeps the next cleaning session shorter than the last.

 What Limescale Is and Why It Builds Up